WanderingBrooks/bastubot/README.md

     15,45 7-22 * * * (. ~/Desktop/sauna-stalker/cronjob.env.sh; ~/Desktop/sauna-stalker/checkNextWeek.sh)
    ```

-   - For a few reasons,
-     1. I want to know if any evening slots open up so I want it to run often.
-     2. At 31 minutes because after 30 minutes if a slot was not used it's opened for everyone so this will alert if we can nab a slot someone didn't use.
-     3. Both are run every 30 minutes but offset to both try not to overload the pi or send a bunch of requests to the website at the same time.
+   - Why this schedule?
+     1. Runs every 30 minutes, offset for balance.
+     2. :31 minute mark catches skipped slots (released 30 min after no-shows).
+     3. Limits requests to the booking app so requests don't get blocked.

-6. Logs should end up in `~/Desktop/sauna-stalker/file.log`
+6. Logs will end up in `~/Desktop/sauna-stalker/file.log`

+## Email sending

+I currenlty use Gmail to send emails from and to the same email.
+This was quite easy to setup and works quite well.
+I followed [this guide](https://medium.com/@y.mehnati_49486/how-to-send-an-email-from-your-gmail-account-with-nodemailer-837bf09a7628).